Butch78/Bank-Size-Central-Bank-Sensitivity/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── assets             <- Images used in the README.md file
+    |
+    ├── .devcontainer               <- Folder for the devcontainer configuration files and Dockerfile & Docker Compose files │   ├── Dockerfile              <- Dockerfile for the devcontainer │   ├── devcontainer.json       <- Devcontainer configuration file
+    │   └── docker-compose.yml      <- Docker Compose file for the devcontainer
+    │
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.